-In this mode, student do not upload any files, but rather students copy and paste text into a text box.
+In this mode, student do not upload any files, but rather they copy and paste text into a text box.
 This type of submissions is not recommended for assignments more than 800-1000 words.
-This type of submission is best suited for smaller assignments that do not require any markup by the instructor and that you want to read through quickly.
+It is best suited for smaller assignments that do not require any markup by the instructor and that you want to read through quickly.

 Some examples of assignments that might be appropriate for online text submission include: